Menu

 Concise and engaging, these five TED-inspired talksand talkerson diverse topics within animal protection will leave you wanting to hear more!

-• Improving Animal Welfare in Aquatic Food Systems - Alexandria Beck, Non-Profit Consultant
+• Alexandria Beck, Non-Profit Consultant: Improving Animal Welfare in Aquatic Food Systems

 Moderator:

-2:50 P.M. – 3:05 P.M.
+4:30 P.M. – 4:40 P.M.

 Break

-4:30 P.M. – 5:30 P.M.
+4:40 P.M. – 5:30 P.M.

-Several panelists, including Sharon Núñez with Animal Equality and Monica Chen with New Roots Institute, will talk about animal agriculture in Texas, the leading producer of cattle in the United States by a wide margin.
+Join us for a lively talk about animal agriculture in Texas, the leading producer of cattle in the United States by a wide margin.
 In addition to learning about some of their campaigns and programs (e.g., corporate pressure, humane education), attendees will hear about Texas' increasing vegan-friendliness.

 • Sharon Núñez, Animal Equality